What Eastern Gurus Say About Occult Practices

 That suspension of thought is necessary to achieve the sense of unity with Being is illustrated by Maharishi in his discussion of ethics.
 He recognizes that each of the religions of the world has its code of ethics.
 However, these are related to the changing cultures of the times.
 Thus there is no absolute, written standard of right and wrong.
 Nothing but a mind which is influenced by Creative Intelligence through TM can possibly determine actions in accordance with unchanging ethics.

 Sadly Many Christians are now Embracing these Practices... under the guise of ‘Christian Meditation’.
-See Centering or Contemplative Prayer.
+See Contemplative Spirituality

 The Initiation Ceremony